 Google Cloud adoption by the public sector will enable more efficient delivery of public services.
 By reducing costs in the public sector, resources in the economy would be freed up and redeployed for more productive uses.
-More efficient delivery of public services would also lead to better outcomes for citizens, such as in health.
-Increased investment in cloud technologies by the public sector between 2024 and 2030 is estimated to have an effect equivalent to higher public health spending of around USD139 million.
+More efficient delivery of public services would also lead to better outcomes for citizens, such as in health and education.